 We recommend recording in 60 FPS in most cases, especially for gameplay that involves a lot of action.
 If you are playing a board game or something with a more static image, you can probably get away with 30 FPS, but in general, try to record more frames if you can.

-To adjust the output settings for your recording, by clicking on the settings cog in the lower left-hand corner of Streamlabs OBS and clicking on “output”.
+To adjust the output settings for your recording, by clicking on the settings cog in the lower left-hand corner of Streamlabs Desktop and clicking on “output”.
 Make sure you switch to “Advanced” to access all of the settings.

 Pick the destination you’d like your recording to appear.